-Budget: $10 000 This was David Lynch’s was feature film, and in true Lynchian fashion, it was, of course, an experimental style horror film.
+This David Lynch’s was a feature film, and in true Lynchian fashion, it was, of course, an experimental style horror film.
 This tiny budgeted movie initially took some time to gain attention, but by the time it did, it had become an unstoppable cult hit.
 In 2004, the United States Library of Congress entered it into the National Film Registry for being “culturally, historically, or aesthetically significant.”

 That sure is a measly amount of money for such an influential film.
 The film is a fixture in film schools and collections of budding film enthusiasts to this day.

-Budget: $31,665 The low-budget classic by maverick filmmaker became the symbol of every teenaged slacker during the 90s'.
-This simple black and white film portrayed the daily lives of store clerks, Dante Hicks and Randal Graves.
+The low-budget classic by maverick filmmaker became the symbol of every teenage slacker during the 90s'.
+This simple black and white film portrayed the daily lives of store clerks Dante Hicks and Randal Graves.
 The initial budget was only $27,575 and only went up to a measly $31,665.

 The Texas Chain Saw Massacre

-Budget: $23,000 Richard Linklater, the master of coming of age stories out-did himself in the 1991 low-budget comedy-drama "Slacker.
+Richard Linklater, the master of coming-of-age stories, out-did himself in the 1991 low-budget comedy-drama "Slacker."
 The film, which only had a shoestring budget of $23,000, ended up grossing over $1.2 million in the U.S. Part of the budget came out Linklater's own credit card.

-Budget: $7,000 Made with the bare minimum and with a cast of five young actors, newbie director Shane Carrutha practically made his film student's budget.
+Made with the bare minimum and with a cast of five young actors, newbie director Shane Carruth practically made his film student's budget.
 In fact, in order to save money on the production, Carruth took on multiple roles and was the writer, director, producer, cinematographer, editor, and music composer.
 That's one talented guy.
-The actors were actually his friends and family so he must have saved a fortune on the cast.
+The actors were actually his friends and family, so he must have saved a fortune on the cast.

-Budget: $3M This delightful simple story follows the chaotic life of a dancer living in New York who is forever between apartments.
-The film was created by indie king and queen, Noah Baumbach and Greta Gerwig.
+This delightful simple story follows the chaotic life of a dancer living in New York who is forever between apartments.
+The film was created by indie king and queen Noah Baumbach and Greta Gerwig.
 The two made this film together with little publicity.
 By the time it came out, it had created a huge buzz and a few million dollars.

-This film, in fact, cost only $15 million to make, which, granted, in the late 80s' wasn't that cheap, but, considering that the film brought in almost a half a billion dollars, makes it all the more incredible.
-It also cemented child actor, Mcauley Culkin as America's favorite kid.
+This film, in fact, cost only $15 million to make, which, granted, in the late 80s' wasn't that cheap, but, considering that the film brought in almost half a billion dollars, it makes it all the more incredible.
+It also cemented child actor Mcauley Culkin as America's favorite kid.

-Budget: 8M Similar to Fahrenheit 9/11, this was another documentary film that became a mega-successful box office hit.
+This documentary film became a mega-successful box office hit.
 While the film was not political or controversial, it still seemed to capture the hearts of millions around the world as it followed the life story of an emperor penguin.
-It was as delightful as any live-action feel-good film and it didn't even star one human.
+It was as delightful as any live-action feel-good film, and it didn't even star one human.
 It wasn't even animated either.
 This was all purely penguins.

 For six weeks, the film stayed in the top ten until it slowly dropped to number six.
 Still pretty high.
 This was a real feat for a non-mainstream film and even made ended up making $127,392,693.
 Impressive!